 Encouraging Water Kefir Grains to Multiply

 Water kefir grains should be switched to new sugar water every 24 to 48 hours to prevent them from running out of food.
-Once they run out of food, the yeast and bacteria that comprise the kefir grains can move out of balance making the kefir grains work less effectively.
-How quickly the kefir grains consume the sugar is a function of how warm the area is where they are culturing.
-In a warm house or on warm days, it's best to switch the kefir grains to new sugar water every 24 to 36 hours to prevent over-culturing.
+Once they run out of food, the yeast and bacteria that comprise the water kefir grains can move out of balance, making them work less effectively.
+The speed at which the water kefir grains consume the sugar is a function of how warm the area is where they are culturing.
+In a warm house or on warm days, it's best to transfer the kefir grains to new sugar water every 24-36 hours, to prevent over-culturing.

-Juice tends to be very acidic and while it makes for delicious kefir, putting the kefir grains in juice can be a bit hard on them making it difficult for the kefir grains to multiply effectively.
-We've had mixed reports as to whether kefir grains will multiply in coconut water but if they do so, it will be very slowly.
+Juice tends to be very acidic, and while it makes delicious water kefir, putting the water kefir grains in juice can be a bit hard on them, making it difficult for them to multiply effectively.
+Coconut water can have the same effect.

 Use Proper Ratios of Sugar, Water, and Kefir Grains

-While it can be tempting to reduce the amount of sugar used to make water kefir, it is generally detrimental to the health of the kefir grains.
-We recommend using 1/4 cup sugar per quart of water when making water kefir to ensure that an adequate amount of sugar is available for the water kefir grains.
-It is also important not to have too many kefir grains in the jar.
-Somewhere between 3 and 4 tablespoons will adequately culture 1 to 2 quarts of sugar water.
+While it can be tempting to reduce the amount of sugar used to make water kefir, it can be detrimental to the health of the water kefir grains.
+We recommend using ¼ cup sugar per quart of water when making water kefir.
+Only 3-4 tablespoons water kefir grains is required to culture 1-2 quarts of sugar water.
 As the grains grow and multiply, remove excess grains.

 Choose a Warm Spot for Culturing

-Keep the Kefir Grains Out of the Refrigerator
+Keep the Water Kefir Grains Out of the Refrigerator